Five days ago, I published She Wrote It, But…., which would turn out to be a liberating decree nisi for a long-time separation.

 There was a bit of blowback, mostly centered around the most visible part: that I’d been reviewed very badly in the Irish Times.
 I’m not going to go into more detail about that, since it will be framed as focusing on one reviewer, and, you know, that’s done now.
 As far as I’m concerned, finished business.
 Fourth floor next time, and good luck, ok 💪

 I have gone into nesting mode now for Lucia’s War and am working through the edits now.
 And while I will still be promoting White Feathers whenever I can, I won’t be talking about this stuff again.
 It’s past, and I have no anxiety about it any more.

 A Note for Authors

 However, I do believe that the whole post-partum period after a book is published needs to be framed in a way that will manage author expectations.
 Have a shrink on standby!
 And I think other authors are not always the best source for solidarity, particularly in Ireland.
-Kindly reviewed in the paper themselves, they are too relieved and panicked to relate to the following issue – Having your debut novel undergo heavy denunciation from a place of power is an intersection of all manner of issues that differentiates it from an angry review on Goodreads.
+Kindly reviewed in the paper themselves, they are too relieved and panicked to relate to the following issue – Having your debut novel undergo disproportionate and remorseless denunciation from a place of power is an intersection of all manner of issues that differentiates it from an angry review on Goodreads.
 There are social implications too.